17ALERT: Mid-Range Equipment Initiative

 - applications that seek to pioneer the use of emerging advanced research technology

-Computing infrastructure proposals should address a need for resources (such as cloud or high-performance computing installations) for large-scale data analysis, e.g. genome assembly, metagenomics and real-time image analysis that build on existing BBSRC investment and funded research activity.
-Computing equipment may also be requested in support of advanced research technologies where the scale of the data generated will necessitate significant new computing/data management resources (the total cost of the equipment must be over the OJEU threshold and the value of each individual component must also be over £10,000).
+Computing infrastructure proposals should address a need for resources (such as cloud or high-performance computing installations) for large-scale data analysis, for example genome assembly, metagenomics and real-time image analysis that build on existing BBSRC investment and funded research activity.
+Computing equipment may also be requested in support of advanced research technologies where the scale of the data generated will necessitate significant new computing/data management resources (the total cost of the equipment must be over £200,000 including VAT).

 Applications may seek the costs of initial service maintenance contracts, where these can be purchased upfront as part of a package with the relevant equipment.
 If these are required, they should be itemised as part of the requested equipment costs and must be fully justified.
 Costs of service maintenance contracts will not be paid beyond the end date of any successful awards.

 Effective and efficient use of research equipment and instrumentation is dependent on trained staff, particularly where equipment will be available to multiple users.
 The application must set out the arrangements for the technical support of the equipment and the professional development of the individuals involved, including access to training and sustainability of the technical staff in question.
 Commitments to staff posts for the running and maintenance of the equipment, as well as for the training of users (where applicable), should be provided in the form of host institution contribution(s).
 Provision of staff, support and training will form part of the assessment criteria.
 BBSRC may establish a network of such staff for the consideration of professional development issues and relevant individuals would be expected to participate.